enel-gdh-educational/katacoda-scenarios/version-control/basics/step5.md

 How can you make sure that the commit that has been checked out is the right one?
 (Even though, the output should be talkative enough).
 ___

-As you've noticed, ``git status`` tells you that you are in a detached HEAD state.
+As you've noticed, the output of `git checkout` tells you that you are in a detached HEAD state.
 There will be a dedicated session to explain this concept, so we are not going in detail.
 For now, let's just say that a detached HEAD state should be treated with a lot of care!

 To get back to the previous commit, you should run: